 We don’t know what is going on in someone’s life.
 So why not assume the best of people instead of the worst?

-I once heard the phrase “Give gap, get gap” in reference to giving adequate space between cars on the highway, but it is a good life lesson as well.
+I once heard the phrase “Give gap, get gap” in reference to giving adequate space between cars on the highway, but it is a good life lesson in extending grace as well.
 Let’s be sure to give a little gap so we get some in return when WE need it.

 Oh, and if you see a crazy New Yorker in a white Jeep Renegade in Northwestern Connecticut, honk and wave hello!
 It’s likely me!

 Be sure to check out some other posts listed below!